AbdelrahmanMostafa0/sa3teen-gad/README.md

   <img src="public/banners/readme-banner.png" alt="Sa3teen Gad Banner" width="100%">
 </p>

-# Sa3teen Gad (ساعتين جد) 🚀
+# Sa3teen Gad (ساعتين جد)

 > **Your personal productivity companion for focused work, prayer times, and healthy habits.**

-**Sa3teen Gad** (ساعتين جد - "Two Hours of Serious Work") is a productivity web application designed to help you stay focused and balanced throughout your workday.
-Built with Arabic speakers in mind, it combines the Pomodoro technique, task management, Islamic prayer times, and wellness reminders in a beautiful RTL interface.
+**Sa3teen Gad** : is a productivity web application designed to help you stay focused and balanced throughout your workday.
+Built with Arabic speakers in mind, it combines the Pomodoro technique, task management, Islamic prayer times, and wellness reminders in a beautiful minimalistic interface.

 > ⚠️ **Status**: This app is currently under active development.
 Some features are planned but not yet implemented.